jswale/googleVisionTest/README.md

 # googleVisionTest
 The goal of this project is to play with the [Google Vision API](https://cloud.google.com/vision) by managing a list of products.
-Some REST API are provided to inject, retreive and search products.
+Some REST API are provided to inject, retrieve and search products.

 ## Requirements